Doug Ford: Greenbelt controversy

 On August 9, 2023, the Auditor General released a report on the Greenbelt swap-out which found the government's flawed process had favoured certain developers who stood to earn over $8 billion.
 The AG also confirmed that alterations to the Greenbelt were not necessary to reach Ontario's housing target and that Housing Minister Steve Clark's chief of staff "failed to consider environmental, agricultural and financial risks and impacts".
 Calls from the opposition for Clark to resign were resisted by Ford and Clark himself, but Clark's chief of staff stepped down.
 At the end of August, Ontario's Integrity Commissioner found Clark had broken ethics rules, and on September 4, Clark tendered his resignation and was replaced by Paul Calandra.
 The following day, Ford reiterated he would follow 14 of the Auditor General's 15 recommendations but would proceed with allowing the construction of affordable homes under $500,000 for "newcomers and young people" on the Greenbelt.
 He also stated more applications to remove land from the Greenbelt would be reviewed.
 He did not answer a reporter's question about reinstating rent control, nor did he comment on calls from First Nation Chiefs across Ontario to return traditional territories to the Greenbelt.

 On September 20, another minister from Ford's cabinet, Kaleed Rasheed, resigned over his relationship with a developer involved in the Greenbelt land swap.
 The next day, Ford announced that after continuous backlash from constituents and two reports regarding the flawed process of opening the Greenbelt he would reverse his decision to open the Greenbelt to development.
 He apologized to the people of Ontario and promised to encourage building within urban boundaries.

-On October 10, the RCMP announced it was opening a criminal investigation into the allegations around developer favouritism in the Greenbelt land swap process used by the Province of Ontario.
+On October 10, the RCMP announced it was opening a criminal investigation into the allegations around developer favouritism in the Greenbelt land swap process used by the province of Ontario.

 On October 16, Minister Calandra tabled a bill that would restore the Greenbelt lands removed in 2022 and that any future changes to the Greenbelt would have to go through the legislature.

 In August 2023, the Toronto Star filed for an FOI to Ontario's Integrity Commissioner to make the emails of Ryan Amato, Steve Clark's former Chief of Staff, available to the public.
-In April 2025, the Integrity Commissioner ruled in favor of the Toronto Star's request.
-Due to the ruling, Amato has until June 11, 2025 to provide his emails or an affidavit attesting no such emails exist.
+In April 2025, the Integrity Commissioner ruled in favour of the Toronto Star's request.
+Due to the ruling, Amato has until June 11, 2025, to provide his emails or an affidavit attesting no such emails exist.